microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 ![NavToPortal](assets/nav-to-portal.png)

-Once, in the Azure OpenAI portal, you'll find everything to take the most advantage of the service:
+Once in the Azure OpenAI portal, you'll find everything to take the most advantage of the service:
 - You'll be able to manage your **models and your deployments (1)**.
-- You will have interractibve playground to customize and test your models with the **playgrounds (2)**
+- You will have interractive playgrounds to customize and test your models with the **playgrounds (2)**
 - You will find very usefull resources like **samples (3)** to accelerate your development

 ![Oai Portal](assets/oai-portal.png)